kujirahand/ogg-opus-wasm/README.md

 # Ogg Opus

-A decoder/encoder for Ogg Opus in [Rust](https://www.rust-lang.org/) for WASM.
+A encoder for Ogg Opus in [Rust](https://www.rust-lang.org/) for WASM.

 # WASM Problem ...

+We are currently investigating this issue.

 ```
 Uncaught TypeError: Failed to resolve module specifier "env".
 Relative references must start with either "/", "./", or "../".